Livingdead1989/livingdead1989.github.io/_posts/2021-10-30-omv-on-rpi4-with-4bay-usb-storage.md

 ## Storage

-I have a few 3TB disks within my IcyBox, to utilise them I need to create a File System.
+I have two 3TB disks within my IcyBox, to utilise them I need to create a File System.
 Navigate to Storage > File Systems and click the Create button.

 ![rpi-nas-storage-filesystem](/assets/images/posts/rpi-nas-storage-filesystem.png)